Leszek1Matuszczyk/WIO_Terminal-chart-example/README.md

 ### Overview

 This Arduino project utilizes the WIO Terminal's built-in LCD screen and light sensor to create real-time bar charts displaying light sensor readings.
-The project features two charts, each representing different aspects of the light sensor data.
+The project features two charts, each representing the same aspect of the light sensor data.
 The code leverages the TFT_eSPI library for LCD control and includes functions for drawing dynamic bar charts with customizable styles.

 ### Hardware Used